gsfellis/Moon/_posts/2019-06-28-continued-education.md

 <img src="https://cdn.pixabay.com/photo/2018/03/21/07/16/learning-3245793_960_720.jpg" alt="Learning" width="50%">

 ---
 Here's a few things I've been working on, or meaning to learn.
 Check back to keep up with my progress!
+I currently have the Excel table ordered by `Progress`, but this is in no real order.

 | # | Title | URL | Progress | Acclaim |
 | ---: | --- | --- | --- | --- |